Commonly asked questions about glue projects.

 - Food coloring (optional)

 Mix well in a small bowl or plastic container, then knead for several minutes until soft and pliable (rolling helps).
-Can add in a drop or two of food coloring.
-Can be rolled out, molded into thin section, or pinched by hand to create shapes.
+Add in a drop or two of food coloring if desired.
+Dough can be rolled out, molded into thin section, or pinched by hand to create shapes as needed.

 How do I make Glue Paint?